Scarlet Finale! (Demo)

-“Oh you know.”
-The girl was interrupted as the sound of an explosion reached them from above, followed by a small tremor.
+“Oh you know-” The girl was interrupted as the sound of an explosion reached them from above, followed by a small tremor.
 “Fun kind of fun!”

 “I see… Hahaha…” Eri didn’t really expect to find herself in this situation but the images of what happened continued running through her head.

-She remembered how Faith had fallen to the ground completely defeated.
+She remembered how Faith had fallen to the ground utterly defeated.
 Eri could tell this girl was bad news so she had tried to make a run for it, but was promptly intercepted by Wish before she could do much about it.

-She was glad her fate had been kinder than her cousin’s but she just wanted to get away from here as soon as she could.
+She was glad her fate had been kinder than her cousin’s, but she just wanted to get away from here as soon as she could.

-At the same time, a car slowly parked right outside a large and old-looking building.
+As this took place, a car slowly parked right outside a large and old-looking building.

-The place had the logo of what looked like a police badge atop and part of the wall on the fourth floor had been shattered apart.
+The place had the logo of what looked like a police badge atop, and part of the wall on the fourth floor had been shattered apart.